Showing posts with label 2017. Show all posts

 A Toobin' River Raid?

 Our dinghy is equipped with a rapid-firing mounted gun!
 This is a good job because we are under a constant onslaught of hazards and weird creatures.
-Try and avoid the many dangers such as rocky rapids, mines, artillery and other crazy stuff like kamikaze dinosaurs who love to leap from the shores!
+Try and avoid the many dangers such as rocky rapids, mines, artillery and other crazy stuff like kamikaze dinosaurs who love to leap from the shores.
+It's absolutely insane!!
 There are lots more causing mayhem; cavemen, something that resembles a pterodactyl, a giant turtle, and centaurs.
-Frantic and I love it!!
+Frantic and I love it.

 The controls are dead easy to get to grips with - and superbly responsive to I might add.
-I really love the directional method which works for fast and efficient guidance down the insane river raid.
-Picking up green "L" pills will recharge the Pod and stop it from going BOOM but these are few, so collect as many as possible.
+I really love the directional method which works for fast and efficient guidance down our insane river raid.
+Picking up green "L" pills will recharge the Pod and stop it from going BOOM but these are few, so collect as many as possible - quickly.

 This is a fun game alright, so let's check out another screenshot from this crazy Toobin...